dwinterLA-zz/ground-source/README.md

 ## Site Data

 Jekyll has a concept of 'site data'.
-Any `.yml` file you place within the `_data` folder becomes accesible on the `site.data` key with the name of the folder included in the path.
+Any `.yml` file you place within the `_data` folder becomes accessible on the `site.data` key with the name of the folder included in the path.

 So far we only have `contact.yml`.
 You can edit the values via the `Data` link on the left-nav in Forestry, or by directly editing this file: `/ground-source/_data/contact.yml`.
-Site data is accesible within the liquid templates in the following manner: `site.data.contact.instagram`.
+Site data is accessible within the liquid templates in the following manner: `site.data.contact.instagram`.

+## The Contact Us form

+An interesting implementation.
+The form that's part of the 'Contat Us' modal makes a POST request to a Google script that is 'deployed as web app'.

+The script lives within this gmail account: `groundsourcemailer@gmail.com` .
+As of this writing, the script does two things:

+1. Adds a row to this associated google sheet: 'GroundSource - Request`
+2. Sends an email to: `info@groundsource.net` with the information from the form

+If you need to update the Google script:
+1. Login to `groundsourcemailer@gmail.com`
+2. Go to Drive, and click on `GroundSource - Request`
+3. Select `Tools -> Script Editor
+4. After you make your edits:
+  A. Publish -> Deploy as Web App
+  B. Under `Project Version`, select `New`
+  C. Make sure that `Execute the app as` = `Me`
+  D. Make sure that `Who has access to the app` = `Anyone, even anonymous`
+  E. Press `Update` .. you'll then be presented with a new app URL, copy it
+  F. Now, you need to update the `POST` url within this repository:
+    1. Within `formSubmit.js` you'll find this constant at the top of the file: `GOOGLE_WEB_APP_URL`, update it with the new URL that Google provided when you updated the script

+Note that if the mailer ever stops working, we may need to increment the version (steps 4A - 4E) and republish to get it working again.